SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * If you don't have an alarm mapping rule (see: [Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which change the alarm severity: in this case the alarm may have different severity than expected.

-* If alarm have not been already cleared by one of the next measurements with value in GREEN range.
+* Check if an alarm was already cleared by the next scheduled measurements with resulting value in a green range.

 * Please note that if you clear an alarm, you state that the alarm is resolved.
 A new alarm is not raised unless the device changes its state and crosses the thresholds again.